 All this drive and determination was to provide for a future that would be more secure.

 Now we were contemplating traveling down an alternate path with the idea of retiring early.
 Was this the right path?
-We would have to determine this very question as we proceeded towards the beginning of our early retirement quest.
+We would have to determine this very question as we proceeded towards the beginning of our FIRE quest.

 Read more about my mission HERE.